microsoftgraph/microsoft-graph-docs-contrib/concepts/namepronunciation-configure-namepronunciation-availability.md

 ### Enable name pronunciation in your organization

-Name pronunciations are turned off by default.
-You can use the Microsoft Graph PowerShell module to make name pronunciation available in your organization.
+By default, name pronunciations are turned off.
+To make name pronunciation available in your organization, you can update the settings using the Microsoft Graph PowerShell module.

-The update method requires additional `PeopleSettings.ReadWrite.All` permissions.
-To create a Microsoft Graph session with a specific required scope, use the following command and consent to requested permissions.
+First, create a Microsoft Graph session with the required permissions:
 >
 > ```powershell
 >    Connect-MgGraph -Scopes "PeopleSettings.ReadWrite.All","PeopleSettings.Read.All"